gopherhq/gopher-express/README.md

-# Welcome to Glitch

-This is a browser-based development environment created by [Fog Creek](https://www.fogcreek.com/) that contains an editable copy of [Gopher Express](https://github.com/gopherhq/gopher-express), our open source starter extension.

-### ⏱ Getting things ready

-Glitch will take ~30 seconds to set up a dev for your new extension.
-Open the logs (on the left) to check progress.

-**Click the "show" button after it goes green.**
+## Click the "show" button after it turns green

+This will connect your extension with Gopher so the two systems can talk.

 ![Click the "show" btton in the top left after it goes green](https://fut-cdn.s3.amazonaws.com/gopher/glitch-green-show-button.png)

+... ⏱ it should only take [Glitch](http://glitch.com/) a miinute to create your editable copy of our open source starter extension.
+While you're waiting, read on.

 # Gopher Express

-Gopher Express is an open source Gopher Extension to jumpstart your next [great idea](trello.com/b/AhYnpKqa/gopher-extension-ideas).
+Gopher Express is an open source Gopher Extension to kickstart your next great idea.
+Need inspiration?
+Visit the [Gopher Extension Idea Board](https://trello.com/b/AhYnpKqa/gopher-extension-ideas).

+## What does it do?

+Out of the box, it's a simple email reminder.

+If you send an email to [anything]@[your-extension-domain].gopher.email, you will receive en email reminder in 15 minutes.
+]

+## How does it work?

+* When a user emails [anything]@[your-extension].gopher.email, Gopher fires the `task.created` webhook to your extension, which is handled in `routes/gopherWebhooks`.

+* When a reminder becomes due, Gopher fires the `task.triggered` webhook, again handled in `routes/gopherWebhooks.js`

+* User settings and the OAuth connection process are handled in `public/index.html`.

-The code is well commented with examples and links to docs throughout.
+The code is well commented with examples and links to docs throughout, so have a look around.

-Most of your work will be in:

-* `routes/gopherWebhooks` – all email interactions happen via these webhooks
-* `public/index.html` – welcome your users and build useful settings pages here
-* `public/app.js` – connect to other services and save your tokens in the Gopher Core API using the methods shown here.

-Note: If you did not arrive here from the Gopher Admin UI, [start by setting up a new extension](https://www.gopheremail.com/developer/create).

-## Architecture

-Gopher interacts with your extension primarily via webhooks.
-When an event happens in Gopher (ex: an email is received), it sends a webhook (HTTP POST) to the extension.
-The extension responds to the webhook with JSON that tells Gopher what to do.
-[More About Architecture](https://docs.gopher.email/v1.0/reference#architecture)

-The extension also handles the OAuth login process and provides a page to let the user manage their extension settings (see `public/index.html`).

-Read the Gopher [API Docs](https://docs.gopher.email) to learn about the Gopher platform.
-Also, [join us in Slack](http://slackin.gopheremail.com/) or [send us an email](help+gopher@humans.fut.io) with any questions.

 ## Exporting / Local Development

-Gopher Express uses Node.js and Express.
+Gopher Express just uses Node.js and Express, making it very portable.

 To run your extension locally:

 * export to Github or Download (in Glitch's advanced settings)
 * run `npm install`, then `npm run dev`